 Gutter and Downspout Materials: Seamless Aluminum

 The downspout on the north east corner has damage and is slightly crushed.
 This will restrict rain water potentially overflowing the gutter system in heavy rain storms.
 Overflowing gutters may lead to soil erosion around the foundation of the building.
 Over time this may lead to destabilizing the footings and premature foundation settlement.
-Contact a qualified roofing contractor to further evaluate and repair as required.
+(Roofing/Gutter Contractor)

 Fuel Storage and Distribution